 can pay by cash at any branch of the State Bank of India

 using a printout of the payment challan generated by

 the system.
 Choose the method most convenient to you.

 Please note that cash payment at SBI branches will be

 accepted only one day after you have generated the

-the submission of your application by logging in, choosing new
+your application by logging in, choosing new subjects and

 Procedure for Admissions